Explore Our News Archive (2018–2023)

 The ARE, or ‘Annual Research Event’ is a conference put on by the University of Exeter Medical School, where all PhD students present some of their work (1st years poster, 2nd and 3rd years oral).
 It is attended by all PhD students, and a significant number of the senior lecturers and supervisors in the medical school.

-Success at International Meeting for Wellcome Trust, GW4-CAT Fellow, Dr Jude Harrison
+Success at International Meeting for GW4-CAT Fellow, Dr Jude Harrison – July 2019

-Wellcome Trust, GW4-CAT Fellow, Poster Prize at Clinical Academics in Training Annual Conference (CATAC)
+Poster Prizes at Clinical Academics in Training Annual Conference (CATAC) 2018

 Several GW4-CAT fellows attended the Academy of Medical Sciences CATAC 2018, held for the first time in the beautiful city of Edinburgh.
 This large annual meeting of medical, dental and veterinary clinical academics included inspirational talks from national leaders in their fields including Dr Katherine Sleeman, a NIHR Clinical Scientist and Honorary Consultant in Palliative Medicine at Kings College London, and Prof Ed Bullmore, a Professor of Psychiatry at the University of Cambridge.
 They gave honest accounts of the career ups and downs of a clinical academic, and invaluable advice on remaining true to yourself, maintaining work-life balance and how to ultimately succeed as an independent researcher.
 There were interesting podium presentations covering a diverse range of academic disciplines including obesity, leukaemia, cardiovascular disease, acute head injury, depression and twin perinatal mortality.